 Engineering

-If you’re an engineering student, there are different sectors you can work in based on your area of specialization like civil engineering, geotechnical engineering, electrical engineering, aerospace engineering, computer engineering, mechanical engineering, and many others.
+If you’re an engineering student, there are different sectors you can work in based on your area of specialization, like civil engineering, geotechnical engineering, electrical engineering, aerospace engineering, computer engineering, mechanical engineering, and many others.

 Top Cities to Work in the Netherlands

 Although the Netherlands is a small nation, each of its cities is unique.
 Some cities have more job opportunities than others, especially for international students, and some are more fun to work in.
 The opportunities available for you are mainly based on where you live.
-Therefore, it is advisable to check the job opportunities available in each city before you choose where to live in.
+Therefore, it is advisable to check the job opportunities available in each city before you choose where to live.

 Amsterdam